POP Displays – getting noticed!

 Graphics are very key to a great POP Display presence at retail.
 This attracts the consumer from afar.
 Take the bread category for instance.
 Lifestyle pictures get you every time.
 High resolution pictures of people having a bite of that perfect sandwich or a picture of freshly made Bruschetta with a perfectly placed hint of Basil on top.
 Appetite appeal in this and similar categories is the trigger and it works.

-If you are not a top selling brand you have to have a presence at store level.
-Colour, lifestyle pictures, appetite appeal, elegant and reserved themes, cool and funky presentations when used properly will create traffic around your POP Display.
+If you are not a top-selling brand, you have to have a presence at store level.
+When used properly, colour, lifestyle pictures, appetite appeal, elegant and reserved themes, and cool and funky presentations will create traffic around your POP Display.

-A striking display tells the consumer this is a solid product and we’ve put the proper time and effort to present it.
-Build the POP Display geared towards 1 or 2 items, don’t crowd it as you’ll lose the customers with too many choices.
+A striking display tells the consumer this is a solid product, and we’ve put the proper time and effort into presenting it.
+Build the POP Displays geared towards one or two items; don’t crowd it, as you’ll lose customers with too many choices.
 Balance is essential.